BOP: Behavior-oriented Parallelization aka Parallel Programming by Hints

 Transactional memory (TM) allows programmers to specify operations that should execute atomically, without worrying about how that atomicity should be achieved.
 Downloaded to thousands of sites worldwide, RSTM provides a diverse suite of efficient, mutually compatible TM run-time systems.

 Programmable GPUs are now central to power-efficient computing across the full spectrum from cell phones to supercomputers.
 We are developing techniques to share access to these and future accelerators among mutually untrusting applications, despite highly variable execution times, bandwidth requirements that stretch the capabilities of hosting CPUs, and communication channels that may bypass the operating system.

 This project studies applications of discrete mathematics in computer science.
 The topics include combinatorics, counting, coding theory, game theory, learning theory and routing.

 This project focuses on complexity theory.
-Among its interests are: reductions; resources and models; robustness; and the power of heuristic algorithms.
+Among its interests are: reductions; resources and models; robustness; structure in complexity theory, and the power of heuristic algorithms.

 This project studies complexity-theoretic and algorithmic aspects of political science and economics—in particular, of voting theory and game theory.
 Our work ranges from experimental study of Congressional apportionment to theoretical studies of voting systems and cooperative game theory.
 We are particularly interested in the ways in which complexity can serve as a tool to protect elections from attacks.